p0t4t0sandwich/ServerPanelManager/README.md

 ### Bugs

-- [x] Program doesn't time out if it can't connect to the AMP API -- is this a problem with ampapi-java? -- If so, then I'll have to fix it there
-- [x] Another instance of this problem: occurs when the instance is offline, replicates the above behavior just at an instance level
 - [ ] Tasks don't pause, the thread just keeps running

 ### General

-- [x] Refactor everything -- this is a monolithic mess
 - [ ] Add a command to reload the config
-- [x] Design an API for other plugins to use -- that way this plugin doesn't become a spaghetti mess
 - [ ] Forge support -- try and generalize the fabric command and see if I can get it to work with forge, as both use brigadier
 - [ ] Multi-Fabric version support -- some gradle project voodoo required
 - [ ] Fabric client side chat listener -- do it like this? https://www.reddit.com/r/fabricmc/comments/wg7jrx/onchat/